jai-sandhu/Assignment3Part1/README.md

 # Assignment3Part1
 ## API Description
-The Water Body Manitoba API allows researches or developers to find statistics about any river or lake within Manitoba. provided are accurately reported temperatures, a geodetic metric and water levels since the year 2000.
+The Water Body Manitoba API allows researchers or developers to find statistics about any river or lake within Manitoba. provided are accurately reported temperatures, a geodetic metric, and water levels since the year 2000.

 ## Endpoints and Parameters